TheBlackGypsy/Theblackgypsy/README.md

 <h1>Hi, I'm The Black Gypsy! <br/>, <a href=https://www.linkedin.com/in/quintinmcfadden/>Cybersecurity Professional</a>

 - Student at ECPI University.
-I am currently working on my second Bachelors
+I am currently working on my second Bachelors in Cyber and Information Science

 - 🔭 I’m currently working on a Bachelors in Cyber and Information Science
 - 🌱 I’m currently learning how to program in the C language and Python